Political globalization: George Modelski

 3, Delegitimation.
 This phase can last for 20–27 years; the hegemonic power falters, as rival powers assert new nationalistic policies.

 4, Deconcentration.
 The hegemony's problem-solving capacity declines.
 It yields to a multipolar order of warring rivals.
 Pre-modern communities become less dependent.
 A challenger appears (successively, Spain, France, France, Germany, and the USSR) and a new global war ensues.

 The hegemonic nations tend to have: 'insular geography'; a stable, open society; a strong economy; strategic organisation, and strong political parties.
 By contrast, the 'challenger' nations have: closed systems; absolute rulers; domestic instability; and continental geographic locations.

 The long cycle system is repetitive, but also evolutionary.
-According to Modelski, it originated in about 1493 through a) the decline of Venetian naval power, b) Chinese abandonment of naval exploration, and c) the discovery of sea routes to India and the Americas.
+According to Modelski, it originated in about 1493 through a) the decline of Venetian naval power, b) the abandonment of Chinese naval exploration, and c) the discovery of sea routes to India and the Americas.
 It has developed in parallel with the growth of the nation-state, political parties, command of the sea, and 'dependency of pre-modern communities'.
 The system is flawed, lacking in coherence, solidarity, and capacity to address the North-South divide.
-Modelski speculates that US deconcentration might be replaced by a power based in the 'Pacific rim' or by an explicit coalition of nations, as 'co-operation is urgently required in respect of nuclear weapons'.
+Modelski speculates that US deconcentration might be replaced by a power based in the 'Pacific rim' (Japan, China) or by an explicit coalition of nations, as 'co-operation is urgently required in respect of nuclear weapons'.